Major upgrades are being delivered to allow more trains to run more reliably once Crossrail services begin. These include:

 This work has involved the installation of 1,400 piles beside the tracks to provide foundations for the overhead line equipment and the erection of steel structures at approximately 50 metre intervals on both the main and relief lines to support the overhead wires.
 Vegetation has also needed to be cleared along the trackside in order to provide a safe environment for the operation of the high voltage wires.

-Installation is nearing completion.
-Most of the structures have been erected and the wires are currently being installed along the route.
-Construction is expected to be completed by early 2017, allowing testing to take place soon after.
-The overhead lines are expected to be operational from mid 2017.
+Installation is complete and the overhead lines are now being tested.
+They are expected to be operational from mid 2017.
 This will not only allow the operation of the electric Elizabeth line trains from December 2019 but it will also support the earlier introduction of electric trains on the Great Western main line.